 - Praise yourself for every accomplishment.
 You read this post?
 You sat up?
 You ate?
 Good for you!
 I know each of the tiniest moves are hard and cost you.
 One foot hit the floor this morning?
 You are thinking about setting a goal?
 You are being brave, go ahead and appreciate your efforts.

 - Reach out for support from people who “get it”.
 In the U.S. call 1-800-273-TALK and a kind volunteer will be there to listen and help.
-Make plans to talk to a therapist, and see a psychiatrist for medical help.
+Make plans to talk to a therapist.
 If one mental healthcare professional does not seem a good fit, feel free to find someone else.

 - Pace yourself.
 I’ve made the mistake of beating myself up because I wasn’t becoming “normal” fast enough.
 Just do what you can at this moment.
 Tomorrow and next week you can reevaluate and set new goals.